akien-mga/godot-old-wiki/tutorial_physics_2d.md

 1. Override the space parameters for objects entering them (ie. gravity, gravity direction, gravity type, density, etc).
 2. Monitor when rigid or kinematic bodies enter or exit the area.
+3. Monitor other areas (this is the simplest way to get overlap test)

 The second function is the most common.
 For it to work, the "monitoring" property must be enabled (it is by default).
 There are two types of signals emitted by this node: